Financial Opportunists

 Financial Opportunists (German: Konjunkturritter) is a 1934 German comedy film directed by Fritz Kampers and starring Weiss Ferdl, Sabine Peters and Hans Adalbert Schlettow.
 The film's sets were designed by the art directors Gustav A. Knauer and Alexander Mügge.
-The title was a well-known phrase to attack Jews, and was one of the first openly anti-Semitic films produced under the Nazi regime.
+The title was a well-known phrase to attack Jews, and was one of the first openly antisemitic films produced under the Nazi regime.